ror-community/curation_ops/move_to_column/README.md

 # move_to_column.py
-Moves GitHub issues listed in a CSV file to a specified column curationproject.
+Moves GitHub issues listed in a CSV file to a specified column in the curation project.

 ## Installation
 ```